+The Corporation shall have perpetual duration.

+AMTICLE IV:

+The purposes for which the Corporation is organized are the proglamation of the Gospel for the selvation of homankind; the shelter, nurture and spiritual fellowship of the children of God: the maintenance of divine vorship; the preservation of the truth; the prosotion of social righteonauses: the exhibition of the Riegion of Heaves to the world; and to be a church institution which is a member of Charokse Presbytery of the presbyterian Church [U. S. A.], or any successor Presbytery thereof.

+ABSTOLE VI

-ARPICLES OF INCORPORATION OF FIRST PRESUTTRELAW CHURCH OF BALTON, INC. ARTICLE I: The name of the Corporation is "FIRST PRESENTERIAL CHUNCK OF DALTON, INC." ARTICLE II: The Corporation is organized purposent to the provisions of the Georgia Won-Profit Corporation Code.
-ARTICLE 111) The Corporation shall have perpetual duration.
-AMTICLE IV: The purposes for which the Corporation is organized are the proclassion of the Compel for the selvation of homenkind; the shalter, nurture and spiritual fellowship of the children of God: the maintenance of divice worship; the preservation of the truth; the promotion of social righteonemeas the exhibition of the Siegdom of Heaven to the world; and to be a church institution which is a member of Charokse Presbytary of the Prosbyterian Church (D. S. A.I. or any successor Presbytery thereof.
-ABSTOLE VI No part of the net receipts or sermings of the Corporation shall imure to the benefit of, or be distributable to, its members, trustees, officers, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services randered and to make payments and distributions in furtherance of the purposes sat forth in Article IV Necenf.
-No substantial part of the \$1,912 to 12,023 - 24 activities of the Corporation shall be the certying on of propagands, or otherwise attempting to influence legislation, and the Corporation shall not participate or intervene (including the publishing or distribution of statements) in a y political example on behalf of any candidate for public office.
+No part of the set receipts or sermings of the Corporation shall impre to the benefit of, or be distributable to, its members, trustees, officers, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Afticle IV Mercof.
+No substantial part of the activities of the Corporation shall be the certying on of propagands, or otherwise attempting to influence legislation, and the Corporation shall not participate or intervene (including the publishing or distribution of statements) in a y political example on behalf of any candidate for public office.